markBETA/Queue-Manager-App-Database/README.md

 # Queue-Manager-App-Database
-This repository contains the application database middleware used by the Queue Manager servers.
+This repository contains the application database middleware module used by the Queue Manager servers.